 As part of the nonprofit sector, Goodwill NYNJ has played and will continue to play an integral role in the economic recovery of our region.
-The Goodwill philosophy of retail thrift stores funding human services for the community is as important today than 106 years ago when Goodwill NYNJ was founded in Brooklyn.
+The Goodwill philosophy of retail thrift stores funding human services for the community is as important today than 106 years ago when Goodwill NYNJ was

 Goodwill NYNJ has been a social enterprise since its founding over 100 years ago.
 Back then, the founders collected donations of gently used goods; and they hired people with barriers to employment and independent living to sell the items.

 The model is still at work today and makes up our triple bottom line.

 - Individuals with barriers to employment get help securing meaningful jobs

 - Donors see a social return for their financial or goods donation that includes helping people secure work and keeping unwanted goods out of landfills

 - Shoppers get great prices on the goods they want and support jobs for people with disabilities

 It’s a win, win, win for all.